top of page

 1. Lead Capture

-Lead capture is how interest enters the organization.
-This can come from website forms, inbound emails, chat messages, events, or referrals.
+Lead capture is how interest enters the organization— through website forms, inbound emails, chat messages, referrals, or events.
 Lead capture often follows initial lead generation efforts, and capturing leads effectively means recording not only contact details but also the context of how and why the lead reached out.

 2. Lead Qualification